Berks County Estate Planning Services

 - What will happen to their home and other property?

 - If they have a great deal of assets, how will they be distributed?

 - Will the rest of the family agree with how it is done?

-With a comprehensive estate plan, you can spare your loved ones from answering
+With our comprehensive estate planning services, you can spare your loved

-these questions on their own.
-An estate plan prepares your assets for
+ones from answering these questions on their own.
+An estate plan prepares

 At Dorko Wealth & Estate Planning,

 attorney Jeffrey F. Dorko understands that this can be a difficult topic to approach.
 As an estate

 planning lawyer in Wyomissing, Jeff is here to make the process as clear